Alumni, Former Collaborators and Visitors

 Benjamin Farinier

-Mentor: M. Maffei
+Mentor: Matteo Maffei

 Follow-up position: Maître de conférence at Université de Rennes